What is the school’s philosophy? What makes the school unique?

 What is the average class size?

-The average class size is approximately 12 students per teacher, but often students are split into small groups or co-taught by two or more teachers.
+Our class size is the main reason for our ability to tailor the curriculum so closely to student needs.
+The average class size is approximately 12 students per teacher, but often students are split into small groups, co-taught by two or more teachers, and receive one-to-one attention multiple times each week.

 What is the admission process for my child?

-Please fill our the Inquiry form from the website.
-Once completed form is received and reviewed, we will contact you to schedule a family interview and a trial days for your child.
+Application packages may be downloaded from our website, picked up from the school, or sent by mail (please request by phone or email).
+Once completed forms are received and reviewed, we will contact you to schedule a family interview and a trial day for your child.
+Upon acceptance, we will arrange for a start date and schedule your child’s dynamic cognitive assessment, from which we develop his or her individual program.
 The average length of application process from inquiry to enrollment is two weeks.
+At this time we are accepting new students throughout for the 2012-2013 school year.